ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 [^status]

-[^status]: The present revision –03 is intended as input for IETF 123.
+[^status]: The present revision –05 is intended as input for IETF 123, with a few observations from the Hackathon addressed and this status paragraph updated.

 --- middle